Retinal Diseases, Laser Procedures and Surgery

 What is a Laser?

+A laser is a strong beam of light.
 There are many different types of lasers and they are made when an electric current is passed through a gas or crystal.
 The specific substance determines the laser’s color and its use.

 An ophthalmologist uses different types of lasers to perform a variety of laser procedures.